telerik/reporting-docs/interactivity/table-of-contents/overview.md

 ![A Preview image of the TOC Context Menu that appears when the section is right-clicked](images/tocContextMenu.png)

 The [Levels](/api/Telerik.Reporting.TocSection#Telerik_Reporting_TocSection_Levels) property contains the properties and styles for each TOC level.
 The hierarchy of levels corresponds to the hierarchical structure of the report sections, items, and groups for which the [TocText](/api/Telerik.Reporting.ReportItemBase#Telerik_Reporting_ReportItemBase_TocText) property is set.
-The properties and styles of a particular level in the Levels collection will be applied only to TOC entries for report sections/items/groups that have the same level in the Report hierarchy.
+The properties and styles of a particular level in the Levels collection will be applied only to TOC entries for report sections/items/groups having the same level in the Report hierarchy.

 When the Report hierarchy is deeper (has more levels) than the number of levels defined in the [Levels](/api/Telerik.Reporting.TocSection#Telerik_Reporting_TocSection_Levels) collection, the style of the last TOC level in the collection will be applied to the remaining TOC entries.